What the study found

-What the study found: The authors prove that solutions exist for a Cauchy-Dirichlet problem associated with a class of fully nonlinear anisotropic evolution equations.
-They also prove a comparison principle and use it to conclude that the solutions are unique.
+The study found existence of solutions for a Cauchy-Dirichlet problem involving a class of fully nonlinear anisotropic evolution equations.
+It also proved a comparison principle and concluded that the solutions are unique.

-What the researchers tested: The study examines a Cauchy-Dirichlet problem for fully nonlinear anisotropic evolution equations.
-The results are proved under a closeness assumption on the exponents, which guarantees that a certain power of the solution has a gradient.
+The researchers studied the Cauchy-Dirichlet problem for fully nonlinear anisotropic evolution equations.
+Their analysis was carried out under a closeness assumption on the exponents, and this assumption was used to ensure that a certain power of the solution has a gradient.

 Key points